It all started 12 years ago.....

 Being a full-time freelance illustrator may not be as successful for me in years to come, and I realize that, but for now, I'm enjoying every bit of it.
 I end with a quick story.
 I'm sure a lot of illustrators never see how their audience experiences their work (for me, my audience is children).
 I was sitting in church a few weeks ago and a child in the pew in front of me had a magazine that I illustrate a monthly calendar for.
 It was so fun to see him stop at the page, look through it and giggle, then show his dad something on the page.
 He then began to scribble and draw on that page adding things to what I had already drawn.
 It was really neat to see the satisfaction in the the things I do from that perspective.

-For more marketing info for illustrators, be sure to follow me on facebook, twitter check out the promotion posts on my blog and listen to my podcast on the subject from Escape from Illustration Island.
+For more marketing info for illustrators, be sure to get my book, follow me on facebook, twitter check out the promotion posts on my blog and listen to my podcast on the subject from Escape from Illustration Island.

 All content copyright Holli Conger® | holliconger.com